alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/part_04_continuous_delivery.md

 Let's check the result:
 * Go to the [VPC console](https://vpc.console.aliyun.com/);
 * Select your region on top of the page;
-* Check the table of VPC, you should be able to see "sample-vpc":
+* Check the VPC table, you should be able to see "sample-vpc":

 ![VPC created with Terraform](images/terraform-sample-vpc.png)

-A very interesting feature of Terraform is that it is idempotent.
+A very interesting feature of Terraform is its idempotence.
 We can check that with the following command:
 ```bash
 # Run Terraform again
 terraform apply
 ```
-Terraform interacts with the [Alibaba Cloud APIs](https://api.aliyun.com/) to check what are the existing resources, then compares them to our script and decides no modification need to be done.
-You can see it in the console:
+Terraform interacts with the [Alibaba Cloud APIs](https://api.aliyun.com/) to check what are the existing resources, then compares them to our script and decides that no modification is needed.
+You can see it in the console logs:
 ```
 alicloud_vpc.sample_vpc: Refreshing state...
 (ID: vpc-t4nhi7y0wpzkfr2auxc0p)